managervcf/country-flag-game/README.md

 ## Country Flag Game

-This project was built with React and uses Redux for state management.
-Game is calling third-party API for information about countries.
+This project is built with React and uses Redux for state management.
+The game is calling a third-party API for information about countries.

 Test your knowledge and practice until you become an expert.